-COVID is putting a crimp in everyone’s weekend plans.
-My husband and I love to go out exploring and are always looking for ways to do so safely.
+My husband and I love to go out exploring and are always looking for unique things to do within driving distance of our home in Frederick.
 We were familiar with barn quilts, having repeatedly driven past one on the route to my mother’s house, so we decided to check out some more with a car trip along the Carroll County Barn Quilt Trail.

 The Barn Quilt folk art tradition, inspired by Pennsylvania Dutch hex signs that were painted on barns years ago, got its start in 2001 when Ohioan Donna Sue Groves hung a replica quilt square on her barn in honor of her mother.
 Soon, barn quilts were popping up all over the country.
 Besides the trail in Carroll County, Maryland boasts three others: Garrett County, Calvert County, and Harford County.

-Armed with the Carroll County Barn Quilt Tour booklet and a cell phone (for GPS navigation), we headed from our home in Frederick northeast on Routes 26 and 31.
+Armed with the Carroll County Barn Quilt Tour booklet and a cell phone (for GPS navigation), we headed northeast on Routes 26 and 31.
 We wound our way through the rolling hills and pristine tilled fields that reminded us of the significance of agriculture in both Frederick and Carroll Counties.

 The stately barns and dairies dotting the landscape hearken to years past when this area was dominated by farmland, while reinforcing the critical role farms still play in producing fresh, nutritious food for our community today.
 The trail also toured us through quaint small towns, and past antique shops, breweries, distilleries, parks, and community markets.
 Along with contributing art to their communities, many barn quilt owners join the trail to bring tourists to their small businesses.
 What started out as a quick road trip turned into much more as we kept finding hidden gems to explore.